Long-Range Corrections: Coriolis, Spin Drift, Ranging Methods

 A bullet stabilised by right-hand rifling spin precesses slowly to the right throughout its flight due to gyroscopic effects.
 This is spin drift, and it acts in addition to wind drift and Coriolis.
 The underlying mechanism is the gyroscopic response to the nose-down pitching moment induced by gravity: the bullet's nose, acted upon by gravity, precesses around the velocity vector in a corkscrew motion, and the net lateral component of this precession is consistently to the right (for right-hand twist) in both hemispheres.

 Spin drift is not hemisphere-dependent in its direction, unlike Coriolis.
 A right-hand-rifled bullet always drifts to the right; a left-hand-rifled bullet always drifts to the left.
 The Colt M16A1 and M16A2 rifles use a right-hand 1:12-inch twist (M16A1) and 1:7-inch twist (M16A2 onwards); the INSAS uses a right-hand 1:7-inch twist; the Soviet AK-47/AKM uses a right-hand 1:9.45-inch twist.
-Left-hand twist is rare and typically appears in custom benchrest rifles, the German Heckler and Koch G41 (1:7 left-hand twist), and some suppressed subsonic platforms.
+Left-hand twist is rare and typically appears in custom benchrest rifles, the German Heckler and Koch G41 (1:7 right-hand twist), and some suppressed subsonic platforms.

 For the Sierra 175-grain .308 Win SMK (G7 BC 0.243, right-hand 1:11 or 1:10-inch twist) at 1,000 metres, spin drift computed using the Litz spin-drift model is approximately 12-15 centimetres to the right.
 For the same bullet at 1,500 metres, spin drift exceeds 30 centimetres.
 These figures assume standard atmospheric conditions; the drift scales with the ratio of bullet gyroscopic stability to aerodynamic damping, both of which vary with air density and thus altitude.